alan-turing-institute/autoemulate/docs/community/contributing-emulators.md

 1. **Scikit-learn Test Suite**: Add your emulator to `tests/test_estimators.py` to verify scikit-learn compatibility.
 Not all tests need to pass - use `_more_tags()` to skip incompatible tests.
 See the [estimator tags overview](https://scikit-learn.org/1.5/developers/develop.html#estimator-tags) for details.

-2. **Custom Tests**: Add specific tests for your emulator in `tests/models/` to verify its core functionality (e.g., confirming output shapes, validating end-to-end functionality of components such as parameter search etc).
+2. **Custom Tests**: Add specific tests for your emulator in `tests/models/` to verify its core functionality (e.g., validating end-to-end functionality of components such as parameter search etc).

 ## Registering an emulator